yy933/Genius-Chef-ecommerce/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 ### Genius Chef is a meal-kit delivery service.
-This full-stack web app is built with Node.js (Express.js framework) and PostgreSQL, and views are rendered through template engine express-handlebars.
-Users can create an account, browse weekly menu, subscribe to different plans, and make payments with credit card or Paypal. ###
+This full-stack web app is built with Node.js (Express.js framework) and PostgreSQL, and views are rendered through the template engine express-handlebars.
+Users can create an account, browse the weekly menu, subscribe to different plans, and make payments with credit cards or Paypal. ###

 ## <div style="text-align: center;">See live demo [here](https://genius-chef.onrender.com/) !</div>